webmafia/fluentlog/README.md

 ## Structured Logging

-FluentLog supports structured logging by allowing you to pass key-value pairs as arguments to log messages and sub-loggers.
+Fluentlog supports structured logging by allowing you to pass key-value pairs as arguments to log messages and sub-loggers.
 The logging methods accept an initial message (or format) string followed by a variadic list of arguments.
 These arguments must be provided in pairs:

 - **Odd-indexed arguments:** Keys (must be strings according to the Fluent Forward protocol)
 - **Even-indexed arguments:** Corresponding values